Fahim-Ahmad/cloud_workshop/README.md

 - Introduction to the [cloud learning objectives](README.md#cloud-technology).
 - What cloud is.
 Difference between local infrastructure and clouds.
+- (Optional) Discussion - what cloud services we use daily?
 - History note.
 GCP, AWS, Azure.
 - Types of cloud services: IaaS, PaaS, SaaS.
 - Example of deployed application (explanation and scheme of online shopping application working in the cloud)